-Subject to a further Council resolution, the Northland Regional Council may transfer its shareholding in the Northland Port Corporation (NZ) Ltd to the Council owned Infrastructure Development Agency.
-The Regional Council would continue to own its majority shareholding in NPC through its 100% ownership of the IDA.
+It is proposed that the Northland Regional Council transfer its shareholding in the Northland Port Corporation (NZ) Ltd to the Council owned Infrastructure Development Agency.
+The Regional Council would continue to own its 52.4% majority shareholding in NPC through its 100% ownership of the IDA.
 The IDA would not be permitted to sell or transfer any of the shares without the Council's formal approval.
-Furthermore, section 97(b) of the LGA 2002 would also require the Council to amend its Community Plan via public consultation before any such decision to sell could be made.
+Furthermore, section 97(b) of the LGA 2002 would require the Council to amend its Community Plan via public consultation before any such decision to sell could be made.
 In addition, the Council cannot disestablish the IDA without undergoing public consultation.